ronaldt80/muse-radio-voice-satellite/README.md

 This is an ESPHome configuration that turns the [Raspiaudio Muse Radio](https://raspiaudio.com/product/muse-radio/) into a [Home Assistant](https://www.home-assistant.io/) voice satellite.

-This project builds upon the work of [Tetele](https://github.com/tetele/muse-radio-voice-satellite).
+This project builds upon the work of [Tetele](https://github.com/tetele/muse-radio-voice-satellite) thanks🙏 for you help ! .
 I have added several screen interfaces and fixed (hopefully) the keyword detection.

 ## ESPHome Radio for RASPIAUDIO Muse Radio